AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-##### Initial l:
+##### Initial launch:

+Steps:
-   1. Download the jar file and copy into an empty folder
+- Download the [jar file](https://github.com/AY2526S1-CS2103T-W14-2/tp/releases) from the latest release and copy into an empty folder
+- Double-click the jar file

+Expected:
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample foodplaces.
+- Shows the GUI with a set of sample foodplaces.
 The window size may not be optimum.

-1. Saving window preferences
+##### Saving window preferences:

+Steps:
-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.
+- Resize the window to an optimum size.
+- Move the window to a different location.
+- Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+- Re-launch the app by double-clicking the jar file.

+Expected:
-       Expected: The most recent window size and location is retained.
+- The most recent window size and location is retained.

 ### Adding a foodplace